Prawal-Sharma/Critters-Simulation/README.md

 3. Time Step Button - initiates a change in the time step of the world and also updates the display.
 4. Run Stats button - displays the statistics of each critter.
 5. Set Seed Button - allows user to input an integer value for seed management.
-6. Quiz Button - User can exit the program through this button.
+6. Quit Button - User can exit the program through this button.

 View Component:
 Ths shows the current state of the 2D grid from the last project in a more dynamic and aesthetically pleasing way.
 The GUI depics each critter as a shape and defines the critters properties based on class functionalities.
 The Algae is represented as a defaulted green circle and Craigs with squares.
 Any critter in the directory can be displayed due to the functionality.